What Is OCR? The Ultimate Guide

 Jules Ratier

-Co-fondateur at Koncile - Transform any document in structured data with LLM - jules@koncile.ai
+Co-fondateur at Koncile - Transform any document into structured data with LLM - jules@koncile.ai

 Jules leads product development at Koncile, focusing on how to turn unstructured documents into business value.